Construction of Three Phase Induction Motor

 - Stator winding or field winding.

 Stator FrameIt is the outer part of the three phase induction motor.
 Its main function is to support the stator core and the field winding.
 It acts as a covering, and it provides protection and mechanical strength to all the inner parts of the induction motor.
 The frame is either made up of die-cast or fabricated steel.
 The frame of three phase induction motor should be strong and rigid as the air gap length of three phase induction motor is very small.
-Otherwise, the rotor will not remain concentric with the stator, which will give rise to unbalanced magnetic pull.
+Otherwise, the rotor will not remain concentric with the stator, which will give rise to an unbalanced magnetic pull.

 Stator CoreThe main function of the stator core is to carry the alternating flux.
 In order to reduce the eddy current loss, the stator core is laminated.
 These laminated types of structure are made up of stamping which is about 0.4 to 0.5 mm thick.
 All the stamping are stamped together to form stator core, which is then housed in stator frame.
 The stamping is made up of silicon steel, which helps to reduce the hysteresis loss occurring in the motor.